-Since 2013 he has been the is the Program Chair for the 2014 National Ergonomics Conference and was the Program Chair for the 2013 National Ergonomics Conference and Exposition.
+Since 2013 he has been the is the Program Chair for the National Ergonomics Conference.
 He is the Environmental Design Representative for the International Ergonomics Association and has chaired the Work Environment technical group of the International Ergonomics Association (IEA) and the Work Environment Design Technical Subcommittee of the US Human Factors and Ergonomics Society (HFES )Technical Advisory Group to the International Standards Organization, the Work Environment subcommittee of the BSR/HFES 100 Computer Workstation Standard Revision Committee, and the Work Environment subcommittee of the International Ergonomics Association.
 He is a past president of the Division of Environmental Psychology of the International Association of Applied Psychology, and of the Organizational Design and Management Technical Group of the Human Factors and Ergonomics Society.
 He has also served in many other professional roles.

 He has given testimony on indoor air quality and indoor environment design issues to several committees of the US House of Representatives and to OSHA in Washington, D.C., to the UK House of Commons, and to the New York State Assembly.

 He consults on ergonomic and indoor environment design issues and has served as a consultant and scientific adviser to a number of organizations and major corporations.
 He is the Senior Editorial Advisory Board of HealthyComputing.

 List of publications since 1987